SarderLab/Ingrowth-Segmentation-DSA-Plugin/README.md

-# 📦 Ingrown-Segmentation
+# 📦 Ingrowth-Segmentation-DSA-Plugin

-**Ingrown-Segmentation** is a Python package for image segmentation of ingrown structures in microscopy images of Cerebral Aneurysms.
+**Ingrowth-Segmentation-DSA-Plugin** is a Python package for image segmentation of ingrown structures in microscopy images of Cerebral Aneurysms.
 It is designed for high-resolution scientific image analysis with support for large formats, deep learning models, and preprocessing pipelines.

+> ⚠️ **Note:** This plugin is intended for deployment and execution within a [Digital Slide Archive (DSA)](https://digitalslidearchive.github.io/) environment.
+> It **cannot be run directly on a local machine** and is designed to be integrated with the DSA system using `girder-slicer-cli-web` and `ctk-cli`.

 ---